mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the attacker is unable to violate any of the MLS security properties after the updates have been processed.

-Both of these properties are satisfied even against compromised DSs and ASs in the case where a Key Transparency mechanism is in use.
+Both of these properties are satisfied even against compromised DSs and ASs in the case where some other mechanism for verifying keys is in use, such as Key Transparency {{KT}}.

 Confidentiality is mainly ensured on the client side.
 Because Forward Secrecy (FS) and Post-Compromise Security (PCS) rely on the active deletion and